Heavy metals: Colouring and optics

-The colours of glass, ceramic glazes, paints, pigments, and plastics are commonly produced by the inclusion of heavy metals (or their compounds) such as chromium, manganese, cobalt, copper, zinc, selenium, zirconium, molybdenum, silver, tin, praseodymium, neodymium, erbium, tungsten, iridium, gold, lead, or uranium.
+The colours of glass, ceramic glazes, paints, pigments, and plastics are commonly produced by the inclusion of heavy metals (or their compounds) such as chromium, manganese, cobalt, copper, zinc, zirconium, molybdenum, silver, tin, praseodymium, neodymium, erbium, tungsten, iridium, gold, lead, or uranium.
 Tattoo inks may contain heavy metals, such as chromium, cobalt, nickel, and copper.
 The high reflectivity of some heavy metals is important in the construction of mirrors, including precision astronomical instruments.
 Headlight reflectors rely on the excellent reflectivity of a thin film of rhodium.

 Electronics, magnets, and lighting

-Heavy metals or their compounds can be found in electronic components, electrodes, and wiring and solar panels where they may be used as either conductors, semiconductors, or insulators.
+Heavy metals or their compounds can be found in electronic components, electrodes, and wiring and solar panels.
 Molybdenum powder is used in circuit board inks.
-Ruthenium(IV) oxide coated titanium anodes are used for the industrial production of chlorine.
 Home electrical systems, for the most part, are wired with copper wire for its good conducting properties.
 Silver and gold are used in electrical and electronic devices, particularly in contact switches, as a result of their high electrical conductivity and capacity to resist or minimise the formation of impurities on their surfaces.
-The semiconductors cadmium telluride and gallium arsenide are used to make solar panels.
-Hafnium oxide, an insulator, is used as a voltage controller in microchips; tantalum oxide, another insulator, is used in capacitors in mobile phones.
 Heavy metals have been used in batteries for over 200 years, at least since Volta invented his copper and silver voltaic pile in 1800.
-Promethium, lanthanum, and mercury are further examples found in, respectively, atomic, nickel-metal hydride, and button cell batteries.

-Magnets are made of heavy metals such as manganese, iron, cobalt, nickel, niobium, bismuth, praseodymium, neodymium, gadolinium, and dysprosium.
+Magnets are often made of heavy metals such as manganese, iron, cobalt, nickel, niobium, bismuth, praseodymium, neodymium, gadolinium, and dysprosium.
 Neodymium magnets are the strongest type of permanent magnet commercially available.
 They are key components of, for example, car door locks, starter motors, fuel pumps, and power windows.

 Heavy metals are used in lighting, lasers, and light-emitting diodes (LEDs).
-Flat panel displays incorporate a thin film of electrically conducting indium tin oxide.
 Fluorescent lighting relies on mercury vapour for its operation.
-Ruby lasers generate deep red beams by exciting chromium atoms; the lanthanides are also extensively employed in lasers.
-Gallium, indium, and arsenic; and copper, iridium, and platinum are used in LEDs (the latter three in organic LEDs).
+Ruby lasers generate deep red beams by exciting chromium atoms in aluminum oxide; the lanthanides are also extensively employed in lasers.
+Copper, iridium, and platinum are used in organic LEDs.